 About Bartholomew Barker

-Bartholomew Barker is one of the organizers of Living Poetry, a collection of poets and poetry lovers in the Triangle region of North Carolina.
+Bartholomew Barker is an organizer of Living Poetry, a collection of poets in the Triangle region of North Carolina where he has hosted a monthly feedback workshop for more than decade.
 His first poetry collection, Wednesday Night Regular, written in and about strip clubs, was published in 2013.
 His second, Milkshakes and Chilidogs, a chapbook of food inspired poetry was served in 2017.
 He was nominated for a Pushcart Prize in 2021.
-Born and raised in Ohio, studied in Chicago, he worked in Connecticut for nearly twenty years before moving to Hillsborough where he makes money as a computer programmer to fund his poetry habit.
+Born and raised in Ohio, studied in Chicago, he worked in Connecticut for nearly twenty years before moving to Hillsborough where he lives and writes poetry.

-1. March
+March

 The lion and the lamb,